eguneys/pro/README.md

 Now take a quick look at this SO question [https://stackoverflow.com/questions/27358456/prolog-union-for-a-u-b-u-c/27358600#27358600](https://stackoverflow.com/questions/27358456/prolog-union-for-a-u-b-u-c/27358600#27358600), and especially the given answer, to get an idea of what we are doing.

-<sub> I don't understand the whole gist of the question or the answer, but I have a rogue idea of what it does, that is good for our purposes. </sub>
+<sub> I don't understand the whole gist of the question or the answer, but I have a rogue idea of it has something to do with words like, monotonic pure logical code.
+Removing duplicate enumerations, etc. </sub>

 `member(X, Ls).` used to give an element `X` of the list `Ls`.
 But it has some drawbacks, so we will use a different function to test if a piese is on the board.